kevin-s-xu/SDM-2021-Generative-Tutorial/README.md

 ## Updates

+4/23/2021: The tutorial is scheduled for Saturday, May 1st from 3:30-5:30pm Eastern time.
+We will post the tutorial materials and additional information over the next few days.

 1/21/2021: Added more detailed 2-page description PDF.

 1/8/2021: This tutorial has been re-scheduled for [SDM 2021](https://www.siam.org/conferences/cm/conference/sdm21), which is being held virtually.